palacaze/gentoo-nanopi-r4s/readme.md

 ## Preparing the SD card

-We will implement a simple partition scheme to the SD card.
+We will implement a simple partition scheme on the SD card.

 The ternary and secondary bootloaders are expected to start at sector 64 (assuming 512B sectors).
 Meaning that the first 32 kiB are reserved for the GPT partition table.

 The secondary boot loader is configured to expect U-Boot to be available at sector 16384, which is 8 MiB.

 U-Boot does not support the F2FS filesystem, which I would like to use for the root fs.
-However it does support ext4, so I will create a partition for boot.
+However it does support ext4, so I will create a separate partition for /boot.

 |      Start      |       End       |       Size      |         Content         | Filesystem |
 |-----------------|-----------------|-----------------|-------------------------|------------|